-A III.

-General Education Requirements Credits

-EN102 College Composition I 3

-Composition Elective (Choose from EN202 or EN205) 3

-Lab Science Elective 4

-Mathematics or Science Elective (Choose MA 105 or MA 130 or a

-science course numbered 101 or higher) 4

-Humanities Elective 4

-Social Science Electives 8

-Subtotal 26
+General Education Requirements Credits EN102 College Composition I 3 Composition Elective (Choose from EN202 or EN205) 3 Lab Science Elective 4 Mathematics or Science Elective (Choose MA 105 or MA 130 or a science course designated as a second science elective for general education) Course must be taken from a different subject area than the Lab Science.
+4 Humanities Elective Choose from humanities-designated AR, EN, HU or LS Social Science Electives Courses must be taken from a minimum of two subject areas.
+8 Subtotal 26

-Native American Awareness Requirement Credits

-OS110 Ojibwa Language & Culture I 4
+Native American Awareness Requirement Credits OS110 Ojibwa Language & Culture I 4 Native American Awareness Elective (at least two credits of electives must be designated Native American Awareness; may be duplicate credits) Subtotal 4

-Subtotal 4

 Liberal Studies Requirements Credits

-Liberal Studies Electives (May not include BS, ECE or IS courses) 19
+Liberal Studies Electives At least twelve credits must be numbered 200 or above (May not include BS, ECE or IS courses) 19

 General Electives (May include BS, ECE or IS courses) 6

 IS110 Principles of Information Systems 4

 LS297 Capstone Seminar 3

 Subtotal 32

 Total Credits Required 62